I don’t think I’ve ever written a product review like this one.

-But then I realized that this would make the perfect under-cabinet light!
+Which made me realize these fixtures would make the perfect under-cabinet light!

-If you’ve got wood cabinets, then you could use the mounting brackets, the same way as if you’d be mounting the fixtures to drywall.
+If you’ve got wood cabinets, you could use the mounting brackets the same way as if you’d be mounting the fixtures to drywall.

-If you haven’t already guessed, I really like the Barrina LED light fixtures – just not for the reasons I thought I would.
+If you haven’t already guessed, I like the Barrina LED light fixtures – just not for the reasons I thought I would.